 Sleepwalking into the future?

-Join Michael Stutchbury, editor-in-chief of the Australian Financial Review, who will launch Peter Hendy’s Why Australia Slept: How the Australian community sleep-walked across the decades jeopardising its abundant natural blessings (Connor Court).
+Michael Stutchbury, editor-in-chief of the Australian Financial Review, launched Peter Hendy’s Why Australia Slept: How the Australian community sleep-walked across the decades jeopardising its abundant natural blessings (Connor Court).

 Australia is in danger of sleepwalking into the future.
 For decades, Australia “slept” through a period of high tariff protection and heavily regulated industries.
 As a result, by the 1970s its relative living standards were in decline.
 The situation was saved by significant free-market reforms instituted from the 1980s through to the early 2000s.